 - Provide support and information to members of the at-risk community to help them appropriately manage and navigate their risk

-- Encourage at-risk women to be vigilant and proactive with their breast and ovarian health, resulting in a much earlier diagnosis and better treatment
+- Encourage at-risk women to be vigilant and proactive with their breast and ovarian health, resulting in a much earlier diagnosis, potential prevention and better treatment options

 - Work collaboratively with healthcare providers to ensure a better transition for at-risk women as they move through each key touch point of their journey